 - The Alchemist: This is an endearing story of how Santiago, a shepherd, goes on his journey of self-discovery.
 There are so many hidden nuggets in this book, that it’s worth buying the hardcover just so you can sit it on your desk.

 - The Life Changing Magic of Tidying Up: Marie Kondo’s best selling book is an actionable life-changing guide on the art of tidying, decluttering and organising.

-- One Week of Meals Cookbook: This is clearly a shameless plug, but that’s because we truly believe it’s useful.
-This is the opposite to a complicated vegan cookbook with 1000s of uncommon ingredients.
+- One Week of Meals Cookbook: This is the opposite to a complicated vegan cookbook with 1000s of uncommon ingredients.
 Most of the meals are simple, delicious, and healthy, otherwise we wouldn’t use them ourselves.

 - Scanner Pro: Quick and easy way to scan all of your documents using your iPhone.
 Click here to see how we’ve used this app to go 100% paperless.

 - Wunderlist: This app basically runs our household.
 Everything from, groceries, errands, bucket-lists, songs, and running this website.
 It’s dead simple to use and it’s free.